voxq/OpenLeapKit/README.md

 Current Features:
 - draws simple hands for 2D interaction (using various optional settings).
+- advanced detection of thumb (determine the finger with the greatest z value and above a threshold based on average of all fingers, relative to the palm, after transforming fingers to hand's reference space.)
 - detects whether a hand is right or left (simplistic technique of detecting whether the shortest finger is predominantly on the right or left).
 - translates vector information to a confined 2D (x,y) view using InteractionBox, with option to trim the InteractionBox.